PendragonLore/async_pokepy/README.md

 ## Installing

-The wrapper is available on PyPi and requires Python 3.5.3+, to install it you can just run the following command:
+The wrapper is available on PyPi and requires Python 3.5.3+, to install it just run the following command:

 ```sh
 python3 -m pip install -U async_pokepy